diglin/Diglin_Username2/README.md

 Magento module which allows your customers to use a username and not only the email address as identifier

+*IMPORTANT*
+It's a BETA.
+Lots of things have not been yet implemented or is a work in progress.
+For example checkout login doesn't work.

 ## Features

 TODO